Skip to content

 Registry Editor Implementation (Admin Required)

-3. Look for ForegroundFlashCount.
+3. Look for ForegroundFlashCount (a registry value that controls flashing).
 Double-click it to change the value.
-Setting it to 0 effectively stops the flashing behavior.
+Setting the value to 0 stops the flashing.

 Group Policy Configuration (Admin Required)